aniasobo/portfolio/goals/week-4-todos.md

 ## Misc:
 - [ ] start learning JS
+- [x] catch up with OO concepts from previous weeks by reading Practical Object-Oriented Design by Sandi Metz
 - [ ] setting up Travis on repos + the GitHub badge
-- [ ] learn about polymorphism & dependency injection with practicals
+- [x] learn about polymorphism & dependency injection with practicals
 - [x] finish the Daily Diary app to minimum viable product level
 - [ ] finish the RPS game
 - [x] learn about setting up test environment
+- [ ] for later: offer debug for someone stuck